Photo: Jordan River Parkway Trail bridge crossing Jordan River near Winchester Park in Murray, Utah __Scotty Reed

 In October, the Southern California Timing Association puts on World Finals, a scaled-down version of SpeedWeek.

-Each year, there are usually a few private meets that are not publicized scattered between the larger public meets.*
+Each year, there are usually a few private meets that are not publicized and scattered between the larger public meets.*